 Types of windows and what could be causing the rattling

 There are many different types of windows, and the cause of the rattling windows can vary depending on the type of window.
-For example, if you have a casement window, the cause of the rattling is likely to be that the window is not properly secured.
+For example, if you have a casement window or an awning window, the cause of the rattling is likely to be that the window is not properly secured.
 The solution in this case is to tighten the screws or bolts that hold the rattling windows in place.

 If you have double hung windows or sash windows, the problem is likely to be with the sash window springs or spirals.
 These components are responsible for counterbalancing the weight of the sashes, and if they are damaged or worn, they can cause the rattling windows.
 The solution in this case is to repair or replace the weights or pulleys.